A compact LIL for martingales in $2$-smooth Banach spaces with applications: Main results

-\begin{cor} Let $\X$ be a $2$-smooth separable Banach space.
-Assume that $\theta$ is ergodic.
-For every $d\in L^2(\Omega,\F_1,\X)$, with $\E_0(d)=0$, $(d_n)_{n\ge 0}$ satisfies the {ASIP} of covariance $\K_d$. \end{cor} {\bf Remark \ref{corinemaxLIL}.} Assume that ${\rm dim}\, \X=1$ and that $\theta$ is ergodic.
-It follows from Corollary 2.5 of \cite{CM} that for $d\in L^2(\Omega,\F^0,\X)$ such that $\E^1(d)=0$, $(d_n)_{n\ge 0}$ satisfies the ASIP.
-We do not know whether the ASIP holds when ${\rm dim} \, \X \ge 2$.
-The proof of Proposition \ref{Berger} given in \cite{Berger} does not seem to pass to \emph{reverse} martingale differences.
-One possibility of proof could be to apply proposition 3.1 of \cite{DGM1}, using \eqref{weakLIL} to verify assumption 1 there.
+\begin{rem} Assume that $\dim \X=1$ and that $\theta$ is ergodic.
+It follows from Corollary~2.5 of \cite{CM} that for $d\in L^2(\Omega,\F^0,\X)$ such that $\E^1(d)=0$, $(d\circ\theta ^n)_{n\ge0}$ satisfies the ASIP.
+We do not know whether the ASIP holds when $\dim \X\ge2$.
+The proof of Proposition~\ref{Berger} given in \cite{Berger} does not seem to pass to \emph{reverse} martingale differences. \end{rem}